tencentyun/intlcloud-documents/product/监控与管理/访问控制/常见问题_intl.md

-### Why do I receive a prompt saying that I am not on the whitelist appears when I create a policy?
+### Why do I receive a prompt saying that "the account is not on the whitelist" when I create a policy?

-Many products are under beta test, and some products do not support CAM.
-See [CAM-enabled Cloud Services](https://cloud.tencent.com/document/product/598/10588) to determine whether and at what granularity you can manage product permissions in CAM.
+Because many of our products currently are in beta, and some products do not support CAM.
+To find out whether and at what granularity you can manage product permissions in CAM, see [CAM-enabled Cloud Services](https://cloud.tencent.com/document/product/598/10588)

-To manage permissions in CAM for the products in beta test, [submit a ticket](https://console.cloud.tencent.com/workorder).
+To manage permissions in CAM for the products in beta, [submit a ticket](https://console.cloud.tencent.com/workorder).

 ### Why do I receive a prompt saying no permission after full COS read/write permission is authorized?

-The reason the console COS V4 gives a prompt saying no permission after the preset policy QcloudCOSFullAccess is associated is because that console COS V4 is not integrated with CAM.
-We recommend that you use console COS V5.
+The reason is because you are using console COS V4, which is not integrated with CAM.
+We recommend you use console COS V5.